Raiden-Numerics/mufem-release/Electromagnetics/Compumag-Team13-3-D-Non-Linear-Magnetostatic-Model/README.md

 <img src="./data/Geometry.png" alt="drawing" width="600">
 </div>
 <div align="center">
 <em>Geometry of the benchmark.
-An excitation coil surounded by thin steel plate.
+An excitation coil surrounded by thin steel plate.
 Due to symmetry only half the model is modeleld..</em>
 </div>
 <br /><br />